 - Section 179D Deductions

 Many persons involved with a building stand to save substantial tax liability dollars - possibly into the millions – with IRC Section 179D deductions: Building owners of commercial and apartment buildings (four or more stories) and tax exempt government builders, and the architects, engineers, and contractors.

 Unlike other deductions based solely on total spending amount, 179D deductions apply to the affected square footage and spending amount.
 It offers up to $1.80 per square foot to those who built or renovated commercial structures with green or energy-efficient improvements between January 1st, 2006 and December 31st, 2016.
 The dates also may vary based on who is seeking the credit, the building owner or designers.
 Ideal candidates typically work with edifices of 50,000 square feet or more.

-Eligible green building improvements for the 179D deduction must reduce energy usage for any of the following categories:
+Qualifying facilities must reduce energy usage in any of the following categories:

 - Building envelope

 - Interior lighting systems